lukehedger/puppeteer-canary/README.md

 # puppeteer-canary
-Using Playwright for functional tests and synthetic canaries on AWS CloudWatch
+Using Puppeteer for functional tests and synthetic canaries on AWS CloudWatch